My blog posts likely contain affiliate links, including for the Amazon Associates program.

 12 days is a long time.
 In America, most workers receive just two weeks – 10 business days – of paid vacation each year.
 Adding in weekends and one holiday, the longest single trip you could take in any given year is just 17 days long.
 If you choose to spend 12 of those precious vacation days in Alaska, you’re committing a big part of your vacation budget for the year to explore this bucket list destination.
 But don’t worry – it’s absolutely worth it!

 Alaska is the kind of destination you never forget, and that always makes you want to return.
 So even if you spend 12 days in Alaska, you won’t see it all – and that’s okay.
 12 days will show you a lot of Alaska, and you can always plan a second trip, explore a different part of the state, or visit during a different season.

 I was fortunate to grow up in Alaska, and spent 15 years of my young life exploring The Last Frontier with my family.
 Since I (and they) moved down to the “Lower 48,” I started my career as a travel writer and decided to share stories and resources for my home state.
-Now I plan at least one trip back to Alaska each year, including most recently in September 2021.
+Now I plan at least one trip back to Alaska each year, including most recently in both June and August 2023.
 There’s always more to explore – and your trip will be different than mine, thanks to the variety of experiences Alaska has to offer.